DinoChiesa/ApigeeEdge-JWT-Demonstration/README.md

 012345".

 All the "standard claims" such as sub, aud, exp, as well as custom claims like "userid" are optional.
-Each system that generates JWT can stipulatye which claims to include;
+Each system that generates JWT can stipulate which claims to include;
-each system that verifies JWT can include logic to require specific claims.
+each system that verifies JWT can include logic to require specific values for specific claims.

 ## The Construction of a JWT